apache/zeppelin/docs/install/install.md

   </tr>
 </table>

-If you don't have the above requirements yet, please check [Before Build](https://github.com/apache/zeppelin/blob/master/README.md#before-build) section and follow step by step.
+If you don't have it installed yet, please check [Before Build](https://github.com/apache/zeppelin/blob/master/README.md#before-build) section and follow step by step instructions from there.

 ####1.
 Clone Apache Zeppelin repository